Maximise your Avios, air miles and hotel points

 Instead, Plan B is to take a standard London bus

-We have run a number of Heathrow hotel reviews in the last 18 months, which has made me familiar with the local bus services.
+We have run a number of Heathrow hotel reviews since the pandemic, which has made me familiar with the local bus services.

 It is surprisingly simple.
 Leaving the Central Bus Station between Terminals 2 and 3, most buses head through the tunnel and onto Bath Road where the majority of the hotels sit.
 Some buses turn left, others turn right.
 The only thing you need to know is which buses head towards your hotel.
 The downside is that you won’t be dropped in the forecourt of your hotel, which the Hoppa would do.

 Bus trips within the airport perimeter are no longer free.
-Heathrow withdrew financial support for bus services last year, making a mockery of its environmental credentials.
+Heathrow withdrew financial support for bus services, making a mockery of its environmental credentials.
 The services are hardly expensive, however, at £1.75 per trip.
 You can take multiple buses within one hour for this price.

 Remember that cash is not accepted on the London bus network so you will need an Oyster card or contactless credit or debit card.